arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"TensorFlow was originally developed by Google Brain team! 🧠"* 😄
+*"Git was created by Linus Torvalds in just 2 weeks! 🚀"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**